tdewin/best-practices-guide/resource_planning/repository_type_dedupe.md

 ## Overview
 Deduplication applied to storage is a technique aimed at reducing the storage space consumption.

 Deduplicated storage systems are often optimized for write operations and can offer rather high ingest rates.
-However, any random read I/O (thus, restore operations) may suffer from re-hydration processes required during restores.
+However, any random read I/O may suffer from re-hydration processes required during restores.
 For this reason we recommend to use these devices mainly as secondary targets, where parameters like price per GB are more important than restore performance.

 ## Using a Deduplication Appliance
 As a storage-agnostic product, Veeam Backup & Replication can use any deduplication appliance as a repository in different use cases: primary backup repository, backup copy repository, and Virtual Tape Library (VTL) container.